muratk3n/thirdwave/en/README.md

 No I do not support DJT.
 Just pointing out the weirdness of how things aligned recently...
 Not just in US, in UK and other places too..
-British Tory PM talking about a "New Deal" when at the same time Labor leader is going to extreme lengths not to seem pro-Palestine, sorry "anti-Semitic".
+British Tory PM talking about a "New Deal" while the Labor leader is going to extreme lengths not to seem pro-Palestine, sorry "anti-Semitic".
+This is weird.

 ---